-Due to domestic policy reasons, personal website filings do not allow websites to have comment functions.
-However, a personal blog without an open comment function seems to lack soul.
+Due to domestic policy reasons, personal website filings do not allow websites to have comment functionality.
+However, a personal blog without open comments seems to lack soul.
 Therefore, we can set it so that only logged-in users can see the comment area content.
 The specific method is as follows: Find your theme's single.php file, for example, in the Twenty Seventeen theme, locate code similar to the following.

 if ( comments_open() || get_comments_number() ) :